-With effect on 30 June 2019, the Directors determined to change the accounting treatment/classification of its 20.17% interest (31,700,000 shares) in Keybridge Capital Limited (ASX:KBC) (30 June 2018: 20.05%; 31,700,000 shares) from being an investment in an Associate entity (accounted on an equity accounting basis under AASB 128) to being an investment in Financial Assets at Fair Value through Profit or Loss (accounted at fair value under AASB 9).
-This decision was made as a consequence of recent developments with respect to the composition of the Keybridge Board (refer Bentley's ASX Announcement dated 22 July 2019: Update on Investment in Keybridge Capital Limited).
+With effect on 30 June 2019, the Consolidated Entity changed the accounting treatment/classification of its investment in Keybridge from being an investment in an Associate entity (accounted on an equity accounting basis under AASB 128) to being an investment in Financial Assets at Fair Value through Profit or Loss (accounted at fair value under AASB 9).
+This decision was made as a consequence of a dispute within the Keybridge Board (refer Bentley's ASX Announcement dated 22 July 2019: Update on Investment in Keybridge Capital Limited).